phalcon-kit/docs/docs/phalcon-kit/web-server-setup.md

 ##### Url Rewriting

-To ensure that your Zemit application routes requests correctly, it's essential to set up URL rewriting rules in Apache.
+To ensure that your Phalcon Kit application routes requests correctly, it's essential to set up URL rewriting rules in Apache.
 This involves creating .htaccess files in both the root directory of your application and the public subdirectory.

 **Root Directory .htaccess**

-In the root directory of your Zemit application, create an .htaccess file with the following content.
+In the root directory of your Phalcon Kit application, create an .htaccess file with the following content.
 This configuration redirects all traffic to the public folder, maintaining a clean URL structure and enhancing security by hiding the internal directory structure.